cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/cloudmesh/console.md

-Cloudmesh provides a number of convenient API's to make output easier or more fancyful.
+Cloudmesh provides a number of convenient API's to make the output easier or more fanciful.

 These API's include